locationtech/geomesa/docs/user/convert/parsing_and_validation.rst

 Logging
 ~~~~~~~

-To view validation logs you may want to enable debug level logging on the package ``org.locationtech.geomesa.convert``.
+To view validation logs you can enable debug level logging on the package ``org.locationtech.geomesa.convert``.

+By default, logging will just show the field that failed.
+To show the entire record, along with the stack trace,
+you can set ``options.verbose = true``.

 Transactional Considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~